 By using reports within Asset Bank it is possible for administrators to learn more about what the users of the system are doing.
 This in turn means that they are better able to make changes to the folders and attributes to help users find what they're looking for, as well as possibly feeding back commonly searched-for and downloaded files to design teams to influence future work.

 The vast majority of options within this section do not need to be modified by administrators of the system without a specific purpose.
-Some of the options here can lead to more fundamental changes to the way the system is set up, so we generally recommend only making changes if you are very comfortable with the functionality, or after conversation with the Asset Bank support team.
+Some of the options here can lead to more fundamental changes to the way the system is set up, so we generally recommend only making changes if you are very comfortable with the functionality, or after a conversation with the Asset Bank support team.

 Asset Bank has a vast array of functionality that is not included in standard licenses or also features that may be disabled by default in order to give the best user experience.